 Arrive to the Allenby Street side of the synagogue.
 Notice the memorial slates that remember the historical events that occurred here during the British Mandate period.

 The story is that during the British Mandate, the synagogue was searched by the British police.
 This was after the King David Hotel bombing in Tel Aviv.
-In the basement the policemen found arms and weapons that belong to the Lehi group.
+In the basement the policemen found arms and weapons that belonged to the Lehi group.
 At that time, Eliezer Neuman, the synagogue's leader, was arrested and sentenced to a year's imprisonment by a military court.

 Today this synagogue is less popular than in the past.
 Starting in the 1960's there were significant declines in participants, mainly because of the population change in this area of the city.

 The Synagogue's ArchitectureThe original designs for the synagogue were made in 1914 by German architect Richard Michael, he almost completed the design, but was then drafted to the German army during World War I. He was switched by architect Alexander Baerwald, who design the Technion in Haifa.
 But he also did not completed his plans, and it was the architect Yehuda Meginovich, that in 1924 was finally able to begin construction on the building.
-The dome of the building was design by Arpad Gut.
+The dome of the building was designed by Arpad Gut.

 By the way, a whole line of houses had been planned around the square.
 Their ground level was supposed to pass an arcade with eastern arches.
 The arcade is a covered passageway, with a roof, with a succession of arches or vaults supported by pillars.
 The spaces of the arcade were designated for the shops and workshops of professionals.
 From this plan only the "Mani House" was built, which you can see standing in front of the main entrance to the Great Synagogue.